 Here is an example of a Bird Feeder created by Rishi in 4 Red and some Samosas made by Gurleen from 4 Green and her brother.

-Ryan from 4 Green has had a go at creating his family tree and made his own theme park with his brother, Liam, from 3 Red.
+Ryan from 4 Green has had a go at creating his family tree, a bird box and made his own theme park with his brother, Liam, from 3 Red.
 Well done boys!